dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 DOTS server receives an attack mitigation request from a DOTS client, it can be viewed as a way of causing traffic redirection for the attack target indicated.

-DOTS relies on the mutual authentication and the pre-establish service relationship between the DOTS client's domain and the DOTS server's domain to provide basic authorization.
+DOTS relies on mutual authentication and the pre-established service relationship between the DOTS client's domain and the DOTS server's domain to provide basic authorization.
 The DOTS server SHOULD enforce additional authorization mechanisms to restrict the mitigation scope a DOTS client can